Reza Abbasi Museum

 Bust of a Nobleman – Lapis Lazuli – Sassanian Period

-The museum’s library holds over 10,000 books in Persian, English, French, and German.
-It also subscribes to more than 50 domestic journals and 60 foreign journals.
-This library is available for use by museum staff, employees of the Cultural Heritage Organization, professors, students, and cultural researchers.
+The museum library contains over 10,000 books in Persian, English, French, and German, alongside subscriptions to more than 50 domestic and 60 foreign journals.
+It is accessible to museum staff, Cultural Heritage Organization employees, professors, students, and cultural researchers.

-The museum’s publications department has so far published a variety of reference books on Iranian art and history.
+The museum’s publications department has released numerous reference works on Iranian art and history.

 Museum Floors

-The third floor houses the library and the Pre-Islamic Hall.
-In the Pre-Islamic Hall, golden rhytons from the Achaemenid period and silver vessels from the Sassanian era are prominently displayed.
+Third Floor: Houses the library and the Pre-Islamic Hall, displaying golden rhytons from the Achaemenid period and silver vessels from the Sassanian era.

 Change word spacing: